Making the Gardens Step by Step

 The next part of the process is actually building the garden on the ground, which requires lots of organising, planning, lugging, digging and determination to turn a scale plan on paper into a scaled up reality on the ground.
 This is also the stage to actually source or grow the plants.
 The planting part of the process usually involves me stomping about with a clipboard, talking to myself, pacing about a lot, waving garden canes and string all over the place and meticulously positioning what look like dead sticks all over what looks like a field of mud, which is unfortunate as this is also the first time that the project's existence becomes apparent to anyone else!

-If making a movie, this is the actual filming stage, where the director is obsessing about apparently inconsequential details, no-one knows what he's talking about and the actors walk off set after 33 takes and no lunch.
+If making a movie, this is the actual filming stage, where the director is obsessing about apparently inconsequential details, no-one knows what he's talking about and the actors walk off set after thirty three takes and no lunch.

 Step 4